Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Gravitational wave spectrum

 Here, the $g_\ast$ is the number of degrees of freedom in the plasma.
 The parameter $\kappa_v$ in Eq.~(\ref{CompGWpeak}) is an efficiency factor, which denotes the fraction of the vacuum energy transformed into the bulk motion of the plasma fluid~\cite{Espinosa:2010hh}:

 where $c_s$ is the velocity of sound ($c_s=0.577$) and

-In order to discuss the testability of the parameter region for the multi-step EWPT, we estimate the signal-to-noise (S/N) ratio for measurements of GW spectrum~\cite{Thrane:2013oya, Caprini:2015zlo}.
-The S/N ratio is defined as
+In order to discuss the testability of the parameter region for the multi-step EWPT, we estimate the signal-to-noise ratio (SNR) for measurements of GW spectrum~\cite{Thrane:2013oya, Caprini:2015zlo}.
+The SNR is defined as

-where $\delta$ is the number of independent channels for the experiment, $t_{obs}$ corresponds to the experimental observation period, $h^2 \Omega_{GW}(f)$ denotes the GW signal coming from the first-order phase transition and $h^2\Omega_{Sens}(f)$ denotes the sensitivity of experiments, such as LISA~\cite{Klein:2015hvg}, DECIGO and BBO~\cite{Yagi:2011wg}.
-When the S/N ratio at the LISA experiment is larger than 10, we could detect the GW spectrum~\cite{Caprini:2015zlo}.
-In our analysis, we take S/N>10 as a criterion for whether the GW spectrum could be detected or not.
+where $\delta$ is the number of independent channels for the experiment, $t_{obs}$ corresponds to the experimental observation period, $h^2 \Omega_\text{GW}(f)$ denotes the GW signal coming from the first-order phase transition and $h^2\Omega_\text{Sens}(f)$ denotes the sensitivity of experiments, such as LISA~\cite{Klein:2015hvg}, DECIGO and BBO~\cite{Yagi:2011wg}.
+When the SNR at the LISA experiment is larger than 10, we could detect the GW spectrum~\cite{Caprini:2015zlo}.
+In our analysis, we take $\text{SNR}>10$ as a criterion for whether the GW spectrum could be detected or not.